 Sustainable Business Innovation

-Jackie is Director of Practice at DTU Executive Education and co-director of the Master program in Sustainable Leadership.
+Jackie is Director of Practice at DTU Executive Education and co-director of the Master programme in Sustainable Leadership.
 Jackie is an experienced social entrepreneur and has worked on developing, disseminating, and implementing sustainability solutions globally, including in Denmark, 11 African countries, India, China, and Singapore.
 Jackie has led multiple social enterprises that bring sustainability solutions to market, including her own social enterprise, Essmart, which distributes 350+ sustainable products to rural India via local retail shops.
 As a facilitator, she has designed programmes, courses and toolkits for developing sustainability solutions within companies at INSEAD, Harvard, MIT, for the UN Global Compact and the U.S. Embassy, and for UNLEASH- a global innovation co-creation program for the SDGs.
 Jackie has a BS in mechanical engineering from Harvard and an MPhil in Engineering for Sustainable Development from the University of Cambridge.
 She has been featured on the Forbes 30 Under 30 list and has been expert contributor both on National Public Radio in the US and in The Economist.

 Although always interested in an eclectic range of subjects, my research activities address two complementary themes across both public and private sector organizations: the strategic benefits of operational and supply competence and the dis-benefits of operational and supply failure.
 Moreover, these themes reflect a personal commitment to multi-disciplinary, practice-orientated but sometimes critical perspectives: employing a range of methodologies: from archive data work, to case studies and simple experimental game forms.